 We compete with other financial institutions in Korea, including principally nationwide and regional Korean commercial banks and branches of foreign banks operating in Korea.
-In addition, in particular segments such as credit cards, asset management and bancassurance, we compete with specialized financial institutions focusing on such segments.
+In addition, in particular segments such as credit cards, securities and insurance, we compete with specialized financial institutions focusing on such segments.
 Some of the financial institutions we compete with are larger in terms of asset size and customer base and have greater financial resources or more specialized capabilities than us or our subsidiaries.

 Competition in the Korean financial market has been and is likely to remain intense.
-In particular, in the area of our core banking operations, most Korean banks have been focusing on retail customers and small- and medium-sized enterprises in recent years, although they have begun to increase their exposure to large corporate borrowers, and have been focusing on developing fee income businesses, including bancassurance, as increasingly important sources of revenue.
-In the area of credit cards, Korean banks and credit card companies have in the past engaged in aggressive marketing activities and made significant investments, contributing to some extent to lower profitability and asset quality problems previously experienced with respect to credit card receivables.
+In particular, in the area of our core banking operations, most Korean banks have been focusing on retail customers and small- and medium-sized enterprises in recent years, although they have begun to increase their exposure to large corporate borrowers, and have been focusing on developing fee income businesses as increasingly important sources of revenue.
+In the area of credit cards, increased competition in the payments market and the resulting increase in our marketing activities, as well as the general trend towards lower merchant fees, are adversely affecting profits in the segment.
+In our new capital segment, our profitability may be adversely affected by increasing competition in the automobile finance and lease finance markets.